utkarshere/SQL-Interview-Questions-40/README.md

 # SQL-Interview-Questions
- A collection of sql questions ranging from easy to hard difficulty asked across several companies
+ A collection of sql questions ranging from easy to hard difficulty asked across several companies.
+The 'Query Problems' folder contains the questions and the schema for the dataset while the 'Query Solutions' folder consists of the solutions to the problems.
+Try solving problems on your own, which gives you the freedom to shape your own unique solution which might even be better than the solution given!